-As our global member community across the UK, Ireland and Europe resume 'play' on work schedules, future planning and new routines, it's important for us to share what we've been working on behind-the-scenes to not only prepare our hubs, but mindsets, too.
+As our global member community across the UK and Ireland resume 'play' on work schedules, future planning and new routines, it's important for us to share what we've been working on behind-the-scenes to not only prepare our hubs, but mindsets, too.

 From new safety guidelines, and other changes, to the things our communities know and love about our hubs - here's everything you need to know about the new face of Huckletree.